Movement Patterns: The 6 Fundamentals You Need To Be Training

 Overhead Farmers Carry:

 As with all these exercises, start with the basics and focus on form.
-Once confident, you can begin to add load and as always keep it varied, to it interesting and prevent your body free of overuse injuries.
+Once confident, you can begin to add load and keep it varied, engaging, and prevent your body from overuse injuries.